luisdanieldlcg/luisdanieldlcg.com/README.md

 # Portfolio

-This is my homepage where I showcase my projects and share my experiences.
+This is my homepage where I showcase my projects and share my experience.